cojiso/creturn/README.md

 ## Store Descriptions

-**Short Description:**
+**Short Description (max 132　words):**
 ```
-Prevent accidental message sending when typing and converting kanji, composing Hangul, or combining Indic/Arabic scripts.
-Use Ctrl+Enter to send messages.
-And you can also add a custom configuration file from GitHub.
+Prevent accidental message sending when typing and converting kanji.
+Use Ctrl+Enter to send.
+And you can also add custom configs.
 ```

 **Full Description:**
 ```
 Use Ctrl+Enter to send messages in AI chat apps like ChatGPT and Claude.
-This stops accidental sending when you type languages that need character conversion or composition, like:
+This prevents accidental sending when you type languages that need character conversion or composition, like:
 - Converting to kanji (Japanese, Chinese)
 - Composing Hangul (Korean)
 - Combining Indic scripts (Hindi, Bengali, Tamil, etc.)